MadEste/WUX-Convert/spec_template.md

 # Background
 <!-- Use this section to provide background context for the new API(s)
 in this spec. -->
 Xaml has many private dependencies and Microsoft is working to get to a purely public SDK.
-Xaml, Comnposition, and Input components of Windows are being lifted out of the OS and deployed in WinUI3.
+Xaml, Composition, and Input components of Windows are being lifted out of the OS and deployed in WinUI3.
 WinUI3 will include support for apps to run in the Desktop app model, not just the UWP app model.
-WinUI3 has differences compared to existing API's such as WinUI2 The purpose of this project is to create a porting solution in the form of Code Analyzers and Fixes to allow allow Developers to convert files to the new WinUI3 wherever possible.
+WinUI3 has differences compared to WinUI2.
+The purpose of this project is to create a porting solution in the form of Code Analyzers and Fixes to allow allow Developers to convert files to the new WinUI3 wherever possible.

 <!-- This section and the appendix are the only sections that likely
 do not get copied to docs.microsoft.com; they're just an aid to reading this spec. -->